wmichalak/canteracontainer/readme.md

 $ docker run -it -v <local directory>:/root/Simulations/Outputs kinetics
 ```

-### Cantera Container as a Service ###

-If you experience difficulties or think that I should add something, please let me know at wmichalak@gmail.com.
+If you experience difficulties or you have suggestions, please reach out to wmichalak@gmail.com.

 ### References ###